Generic Name: biotin (oral) (BYE oh tin)

 What other drugs will affect biotin?

 This list is not complete.
 Other drugs may interact with biotin, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Not all possible interactions are listed in this product guide.

 Where can I get more information?